koitsu/tcecosystem-guide/content/thorswap/migrating-from-ctrl.md

    Be aware that in V2 THORSwap, some chains (particularly EVM) offer different derivation path syntaxes.
 Use the default, named `MetaMask (m/44'/xxx'/0'/0/{index})`.

-2. Use Metro Wallet to scan indexes

-   When importing a seed phrase into Metro Wallet (on V3 THORSwap or Metro Exchange), the front-end will "scan" various derivation paths for assets.
-If assets are found, the derivation path will be shown and its associated address.

-   THORChain users should be aware Metro Wallet only scans coin type 931 (which is correct), not coin type 118.

-3. Use Keplr Wallet to scan indexes
+2. Use Keplr Wallet to scan indexes

    The [Keplr Wallet browser extension](https://www.keplr.app/), when importing a seed phrase, can/will "scan" various derivation paths for assets.
 If you hold